Pursue a Doctor of Optometry Degree

 • Background check prior to admittance

-*SUNY Optometry Upstate is pending final MSCHE accreditation
+*SUNY Optometry Upstate is pending final MSCHE approval

 Future of Eyecare